 Each of the four years of the EfM programme has been given an alphabetical designation:

-A new Reading and Reflection Guide for Year A, revised to include assignments appropriate to the current reading texts, and new Interlude texts for exploring the theme of ministry in a personal context.
-The RRG will be produced in Canada; it will support the work of the whole group and it will be supplied to each student only when they register, by EfM Canada.
+A new Reading and Reflection Guide for Year B, revised to include assignments appropriate to the current reading texts, and new Interlude texts for exploring the theme of multiculteralism in a personal context.
+The RRG will be produced in Canada; it will support the work of the whole group and it will be supplied to each student, by EfM Canada, when they registered in a group.

 Things to note in the Reading Assignments: